Protective Materials and Coatings - Fields of application

 If the material remains inside the packaging for a long time, the presence of the white film may be accentuated due to the formation of condensation and

-the lack of aeration between the surfaces in contact.
 Under UNI EN ISO 1461 and all the main international standards, this oxidation phenomenon cannot be

 considered as grounds for contention or for rejection.